Session 2 - Module A: Advanced LangChain Patterns¶

 args_schema: Type[BaseModel] = ToolInput

-Structured input validation ensures proper database operation configuration.
-Parameters support parameterized queries while transaction control enables atomic operations across multiple database commands.
+Structured input validation ensures proper data pipeline operation configuration.
+Parameters support different operations while async execution enables non-blocking pipeline operations for large-scale data processing.

 try: